 Because these investors are not dependent on financial return for their retirement livelihood, they can accept a (potentially) below market rate returns in exchange for higher social returns.

-Most commonly, sustainable investments avoid investing into companies that produce or sell things like:
+Most commonly, ESG investments avoid investing into companies that produce or sell things like: